-In 2016 Hull Sound Circles delivered the Hull Drum Circle project funded by the Big Lottery.
+In 2016, Hull Sound Circles delivered the Hull Drum Circle project funded by the Arts Council and Big Lottery.

-The project, which was held weekly and open to the local community (15 years upwards), was a facilitated drum circle using an interesting variety of drums and percussion from around the world.
-We provided all of the instruments which included interesting drums such as congas, tubanos, darbukas, frame drums and djembes.
-We also provided lots of unusual percussion instruments such as mini hand held gongs, wah-wah tubes, shakers, wood and different types of bells.
-People were also welcome to bring their own instruments.
-We lit the venue with subdued lighting using coloured lights to provide a relaxed atmosphere in which participants could be free be in the moment without feeling exposed.
+The project provided a weekly facilitated drum circle that was open to the local community (15 years upwards), using a variety of interesting drums and percussion instruments from around the world.
+We provided all of the instruments, which included drums such as congas, tubanos, darbukas, frame drums and djembes and percussion instruments, such as hand-held gongs, wah-wah tubes, shakers, wood and different types of bells.
+We incorporated songs from around the world, vocal improvisation, body percussion and set polyrhythmic rhythms.
+The venue was lit with soft lighting, using coloured lights to provide a relaxed atmosphere in which participants could be free to be in the moment without feeling exposed.